sandeepmj/javascript-variables-comparison-operators/README.md

 <h3>Make JavaScript Easier to Read</h3>

 <ul>

+<li>Commenting - You're going to forget what various parts of your code are supposed to do.
+Leave a comment as a reminder or as a quick clarification for anyone you might collaborate with.
+You comment in JavaScript with two slashes <code>// Comment here</code> </li>

 <li>White Space - JavaScript doesn't care about white space.
 Use it to make it easier to read your code.</li>